28 Best Things to do in Salt Spring Island, BC

 12. Kayak to Chocolate Beach

 From Ganges Harbour, you can kayak to a white-crushed shell beach called Chocolate Beach on the tiny Third Sister Island.
 Chocolate Beach got it's name from the chocolate lily that once grew there, which was a staple of the indigenous local Saanich people.
-On the island there is even a unique wooden outhouse you can use with a carved symbol of the moon on the front.
+On the island there is the cutest wooden outhouse you can use with a carved symbol of the moon on the front.

 Loo with a view on Chocolate Beach

-• 3-hour tour: includes beverages and cookies on the shore & time to swim on the beach ($84.95 CAD per person).
+Salt Spring Adventures offers a 3 hour tour to Chocolate Beach.
+It includes tea and cookies on the shore and time to swim at the beach ($99 CAD per person).

 13. Have a luxurious nature retreat at Hastings House Country Hotel